0nk3/sql-with-vanilla-java/sqlscripts/README.md

+## NOTE WELL
+THe commented out section on the JDBCExecutor can only be run once since you will be doing some kind of an update on the actual database.
+Iy you, say, try to update information on a user that is non existent, youll get an error.

+##      IF YOU USE DOCKER!
 # Order of operations
 These commands are for linux/Mac, changes will need to made if you are running this in Microsoft Windows.